Interviewed by Hans Tung and Zara Zhang.

 Zara Zhang: So, with that that’s all we have for this episode.
 And thanks, Jixun, for your time.

 Jixun Foo: Thank you.

 Hans Tung: Thank you.
-Thanks for listening to this episode of 996.
+Thanks for listening to this episode.

 Zara Zhang: GGV Capital is a multi-stage venture capital firm based in Silicon Valley, Shanghai and Beijing.
 We have been partnering with leading technology entrepreneurs for the past 18 years, from seed to pre-IPO.
 With $6.2 billion in capital under management across thirteen funds, GGV invests in consumer, new retail, social, Internet, enterprise cloud and frontier tech.
 GGV has invested in over 290 companies with more than 45 companies valued at over a billion dollars.
 Portfolio companies include Airbnb, Alibaba, Ctrip, Didi Chuxing, Domo, Hashicorp, Hellobike, Houzz, Keep, Slack, Square, Toutiao, Wish, Xiaohongshu, YY and others.
 Find out more at ggvc.com.
 We also highly recommend joining our listeners’ WeChat group and Slack channel, where we regularly share insights, events and job opportunities related to tech in China.
 Join these groups at 996.ggvc.com/community

 Hans Tung: If you have any feedback on this podcast or would like to recommend a guest, please reach out at https://nextbn.ggvc.com/engage/

 I would like to receive news and updates from GGV.